 POLS 178: US/EAST ASIAN RELATIONS, 3 credit hrs.

 Examination of American-East Asian relations in historical and theoretical perspectives.
 Topics include the open door policy, the Pacific War, the war in Korea, the quagmire in Vietnam, and Japan's economic challenge.
-Prereq.: POLS 75 or instructor's consent.
+Prerequisites: POLS 75 or instructor's consent.

 POLS 179: AMERICAN FOREIGN POLICY, 3 credit hrs.

 An analysis of patterns and trends in recent American foreign policy and an examination of the process of foreign policy formulation, including the roles of the president, Congress, the bureaucracy, the military, pressure groups, public opinion and other forces.
-Prereq: POLS 075 or instructor's consent.
+Prerequisites: POLS 075 or instructor's consent.